Exploring Catherine’s Palace and Peterhof in Pushkin, Russia

-My friend, Jo, researched our St. Petersburg options and came up with a two day twelve hour per day private tour with the same itinerary for $400 per person.
-Not only was it cheaper than the cruise line, but having a personalized tour saved time and allowed for more stops in Pushkin and St. Petersburg.
+My friend, Jo, researched our St. Petersburg options and came up with a two-day twelve-hour per day private tour with an identical itinerary for $400 per person.
+Not only was it cheaper than the cruise line, but having a personalized tour saved time and allowed for more stops in St. Petersburg and Pushkin, Russia.

-We headed to Pushkin, a town named after Russian Poet Alexander Pushkin, which was about thirty minutes away.
+Jo, and I headed to Pushkin, Russia, a town named after Poet Alexander Pushkin, about thirty minutes away.
 We made a quick stop at the hauntingly beautiful Monument to the Heroic Defenders of Leningrad, built in commemoration of the 900 days St. Petersburg was repeatedly bombed and attacked by the Germans.

 Talk About Impressive!

 The palace was named after Catherine I, but its decor was most greatly influenced by Catherine II.
-The word gaudy could have originated here, but even with gold and mirrors on nearly every surface, it meshed beautifully, showcasing the tremendous power and riches of this country.
+The word gaudy could have originated here.
+With gold and mirrors on nearly every surface of the palace, it meshed beautifully, showcasing the tremendous power and riches of this country.

-Catherine’s Palace houses the world famous Amber Room, made of 8 tons of amber lining the walls and furnishings, ranging in every shade from green to deep brown.
+Catherine’s Palace houses the world-famous Amber Room, made of 8 tons of amber lining the walls and furnishings, ranging in every shade from green to deep brown.
 Photography is not allowed in this room.
 I found The Amber Room one-of-a-kind, but I preferred the richness of the portrait room, as seen below.

-Some rooms at the palace are named after their primary decorative color such as the Chinese Blue Drawing Room, The Blue Formal Dining Room, and the White Formal Dining Room.
+Some rooms at the palace are named after their primary decorative colors such as the Chinese Blue Drawing Room, The Blue Formal Dining Room, and the White Formal Dining Room.
 Another lovely room was the Agate room, filled with amazing artifacts and valuables.

-Even the Grounds Aim to Please
+Even the Grounds of the Palace Aim to Please

 You can even visit the Pyramid, a graveyard devoted to Catherine the Great’s dogs.
 On the property is a music pavilion where we heard a lovely acoustic performance.

-We made a quick stop to an Orthodox Church in Pushkin where Czar Nicholas II and his family attended.
+Jo and I (along with the tour guide) made a quick stop to an Orthodox Church in Pushkin where Czar Nicholas II and his family attended.
 There was a service going on at the time and watching their rituals was something new for me.
 A head covering was required and the church had scarves to borrow.

 A Visit to the Russian Versaille

-Next came an unquestionably must-see visit to Peterhof Palace, Peter the Great’s last residence before his death.
+Next, came an unquestionably must-see visit to Peterhof Palace, Peter the Great’s last residence before his death.
 Often called “Russia’s Versaille”, the castle is stunning and my camera was ready to get to work, but much to my dismay, they do not allow pictures inside.

 Peterhof, completed in 1721, was similar to Catherine’s Palace with that rooms were decorated in a single color scheme.
 The rooms that tied for my favorite were the Crown Room (the bedchambers), and the mint green Throne Room, which was green trimmed in red.
 There were two eye-catching Chinese themed rooms with valuable jeweled walls.

 Each garden features a creative fountain in the shape of something special (Adam & Eve and Sun, were just a few).
 Walking into the opulent gardens was like falling asleep and having the most heartwarming dream.

 The landscapes housed vibrantly colored flowers and the biggest tulips I had ever seen, all the exact same sizes and heights.
-The perfectly manicured terraced gardens, ornate footbridges, and gazebos, offered many areas to take pictures, rest, or admire.
+The perfectly manicured terraced gardens, ornate footbridges, and gazebos offered many areas to take pictures, rest, or admire.

 Peterhof welcomed hoards of school children the day we were there to celebrate the end of the school year.
-Fancily dressed and adorned with ribbons and sashes, the kids enjoyed playing in the fountains.
+The kids, adorned with ribbons and sashes, enjoyed playing in some of the interactive fountains.
 Some of the fountains even played back with help from the water controller hidden behind the bushes.

 FYI: Admission to Catherine’s Palace is 550 rubles for adults and Peterhof was around the same.